Baltimore: Federal government

 Baltimore is split between two of the state's eight congressional districts.
 Most of the city is included in the 7th district, represented by Kweisi Mfume.
 A sliver of northern Baltimore is located in the 2nd district, represented by Johnny Olszewski.
 Both are Democrats.
 A Republican has not represented a significant portion of Baltimore in Congress since John Boynton Philip Clayton Hill represented the 3rd District in 1927, and has not represented any of Baltimore since the Eastern Shore-based 1st District lost its share of Baltimore after the 2000 census.
 It was represented by Republican Wayne Gilchrest at the time.

-Maryland's former United States senator, Ben Cardin, is from Baltimore.
-He is one of three people in the last four decades to have represented the 3rd District, which for decades included much of inner Baltimore, before being elected to the United States Senate.
-Paul Sarbanes represented the 3rd from 1971 until 1977, when he was elected to the first of five terms in the Senate.
-Sarbanes was succeeded by Barbara Mikulski, who represented the 3rd from 1977 to 1987.
-Mikulski was succeeded by Cardin, who held the seat until handing it to John Sarbanes upon his election to the Senate in 2007.
+Maryland's former United States senator Ben Cardin is from Baltimore.
+He was one of three people who, over four decades, represented the 3rd District—long including much of inner Baltimore—before election to the U.S. Senate, the others being Paul Sarbanes and Barbara Mikulski.

 The Postal Service's Baltimore Main Post Office is located at 900 East Fayette Street in the Jonestown area.

 The national headquarters for the United States Social Security Administration is located in Woodlawn, just outside of Baltimore.